soundwavewannabe/soundwavewannabe.github.io/README.md

 <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQxD1FKPizJeS8IHl5bV3HeZRz4SjssoOynag&usqp=CAU" width=400>

 ---
-*Any racist, aniti-LGBTQIA+, anti-feminist or otherwise disciminatory people are **NOT** allowed here, this is a safespace for anyone to explore :D*
+*I go by strictly they/them pronouns & I'm ex-Catholic so plz respect that :)*

 > My real name is Ma.
-Ani V. Jaucian a.k.a Khoi from Grade 9 Lewis and some of the stuff I like are:
+Ani V. Jaucian a.k.a Khoi from Grade 9 Lewis, and here's some stuff that you'd *perhaps* like to know about me:

 |**Anime, some of my faves include:**|